Some Thoughts About Staying Motivated

 Reader question… “I was wondering if you could share some advice.
 How can I stay motivated when I have a lot to do or a large project ahead of me?
 You seem to accomplish so much.
 I always have lists of things that need to be done but I keep putting them off.
 I feel overwhelmed most of the time.” –Maria D.

-It helps me if I break large projects into small projects and concentrate on only one part of what needs to be done at a time.
-Cleaning a totally messy house, for example… it’s overwhelming to think that the whole house needs to be cleaned, and it isn’t easy to feel motivated… but it’s so much easier to start on one room and make it look really good again before moving on to another room.
-By tackling one thing at a time, there is always steady, encouraging progress you can see, and that is motivating.
-The same concept works with bigger projects too, like the pond we dug by hand.
-If we had looked only at the prospect of digging up such a large area, it would have been truly disheartening… but when we concentrated on digging only a small area at a time, we were able to see real progress and a growing pond, and this huge job became totally manageable.
+It helps me if I break large projects into smaller projects and concentrate on only one part of what needs to be done at a time.
+The prospect of cleaning a totally messy house, for example… it’s overwhelming to think that the whole house needs to be cleaned, and it isn’t easy to feel motivated.
+It’s so much easier to focus on one room at a time, or even one part of a room.
+By tackling only one thing at a time, there is always steady, encouraging progress you can see.
+That progess by itself is motivating.

-Once you have begun, my next advice would be to keep going, and again, this seems obvious, but this can often be the most difficult part.
-Sometimes it helps to set a time limit (anything is easier to do if there is a break in sight) or a reward for yourself when you reach your stopping point.
+Be realistic and flexible in your plans and expectations of yourself.
+Sometimes it helps to set a time limit (anything is easier to do if there is a break in sight)… or reward yourself when you reach your stopping point.
 The secret to getting a lot of work done is to work at a project CONSISTENTLY, even if it is only for small periods of time each day.
-The more progress you can actually see, the more motivated you will feel.

 Comments